Eugene Town Square

 - Inadequate space for the Farmers Market

 - Insufficient utilities

 - A parking lot encroaching on the public space

-At a deeper level, the Park Blocks lack energy: without a clear connection to our city they can feel peripheral, and more importantly, they fail to demonstrate the deep care and passion that this community has for the place where we live.
+At a deeper level, the Park Blocks lack energy: without a clear connection to our city, they fail to demonstrate the deep care and passion that we have for our community.
 The Town Square should be a place where we celebrate our great joys, collectively mourn our tragedies, and come together for the cultural events that make life richer.

-Spring 2019 marks the beginning of the Town Square Project.
-City staff and a concept design consultant will host conversations (including an online open house) with community members and key stakeholders about the opportunities for the Town Square and about its best existing qualities.
-The consultant will develop a concept design from this public input and take that back to the community to see how it measures up to the initial expectations.
-The consultant will use an ongoing process, refining the design and returning for more public comment until a final concept design is ready to present to City Council for funding.
+The City of Eugene has been working with Cameron McCarthy, a Eugene-based design firm, to draw up preliminary concepts for the Town Square.
+Over the course of Spring and Summer of 2019, city staff and design consultants will hold conversations with stakeholders and host public events for the community to give design input and feedback.
+The design team will use an ongoing process, refining the plans and returning for more public comment until a final concept design is ready to present to City Council for funding.
 If City Council approves the project funding, the Town Square Project will move into implementation with design development and construction.